onnx/onnx/docs/Operators.md

   * **attribute**:
     <dl>
       <dt>activations</dt>
-      <dd>A list of activation functions for the gates.
-Typical activation functions are sigmoid and tanh</dd>
+      <dd>A list of activation functions for the gates in the order `iofzrch`.
+Typical activation functions are sigmoid and tanh.
+For each cell type, the default is given in the above equations.</dd>
       <dt>cell_type</dt>
       <dd>
 Types of the cell: `simple`, `gru`, `lstm`, `lstm_peephole`, `lstm_input_forget`